Hyper-Dragon/DgtAngel/README.md

 ## Contributions

 Pull requests are welcome.
-If, however, you want to make significant changes then please open an issue first so it can discussed.
+If you want to make any significant changes then please open an issue first so that they can be discussed.

 [![Open in Visual Studio Code](https://open.vscode.dev/badges/open-in-vscode.svg)](https://open.vscode.dev/Hyper-Dragon/DgtAngel)